2022 accommodation applications

 Location and nearby interests

-Within 10 minutes from The Coal Yard, you'll find coffee shops hidden in York's walls, old traditional pubs, modern bars, eateries and entertainment.
-You're opposite a gym and ten minutes from York's climbing wall and bouldering community.
-When you're cooking dinner in your brand new kitchen - if you realise you're out of an ingredient - you're 5 minutes from the supermarket.
+Within half a mile of The Coal Yard, you'll find coffee shops hidden in York's walls, old traditional pubs, modern bars, eateries and entertainment.
+You're opposite a gym and 10 minutes from York's climbing wall and bouldering community.
+When you're cooking dinner in your brand new kitchen - if you realise you're out of an ingredient - you're minutes from the supermarket.

-- Less than a mile from the York St John University campus
+- Less than half a mile from the York St John University campus

 The city of York was voted the safest city in the region for students (Complete University Guide 2017).

-The Code protects your rights to safe, good quality accommodation and ensures you get the best out of your time living here.
+The Code protects your rights to safe, good quality accommodation and makes sure you get the most out of your time living here.

-It outlines everything students can expect from our accommodation as well as your responsibilities as a tenant.
+It outlines everything you can expect from our accommodation as well as your responsibilities as a tenant.

 We are committed to providing a quality environment for you to live in.